5 Best Tromso Northern Lights Tours + Tips (2024-2025)

 Meeting Point: Scandic Ishavshotel in Tromso

-Operated by Arctic Breeze, this Tromso northern lights tour is the most booked one in the city!
-It gets phenomenal ratings and lasts for 6 hours on a bus tour.
+Operated by Arctic Breeze, this Tromso northern lights tour is one of the most booked experiences in the city.
+It gets phenomenal ratings and lasts for 6 hours on a minibus tour.

 Most popular northern lights tour from Tromso

-Your English-speaking guides will take you by bus through the Arctic wilderness to hunt for the elusive aurora!
-The bus will be comfortable and the guides will help you set up a tripod the get the best photos possible from your adventure!
+The bus will be comfortable and the guides will help you set up a tripod (and adjust your camera settings) to get the best photos possible from your adventure!

 They have thermal suits and winter gear if you didn’t pack the right stuff!
 Hot drinks are included.